What is a Medicare Supplement or Medigap Insurance?

 Enrollment for Medigap Policies

-When you are new to Medicare Part B, you have a ONE TIME six month open enrollment period from your Part B start date where the Medigap companies must accept your application without asking health questions.
-Sometimes this gets confused with the annual open enrollment period in the fall, but this are not the same.
+When you are new to Medicare Part B, you have a one time six month open enrollment period from your Part B start date where the Medigap companies must accept your application without restrictions, like asking health questions.
+Sometimes this gets confused with the annual open enrollment period in the fall, but these are not the same thing.
 Once this Medigap Open Enrollment period ends, you must answer health question (in most cases) to apply for a Medigap policy.
-Since it is not required for the Medigap policies to accept you unless you have a guaranteed right (ex. you move from one state to another), they can accept or decline you based on the underwriting questions if you are outside of your Open Enrollment Period.
-Those clients on Medicare before age 65 will get a second Open Enrollment Period when they turn 65.
+Since it is not required for the Medigap policies to accept you unless you have a guaranteed issue right (also called Medigap protections) they can accept or decline you based on the underwriting questions if you are outside of your Open Enrollment Period.
+Those individuals on Medicare before age 65 will get a second Open Enrollment Period when they turn 65.